reisd/100daysMLChallenge/README.md

 **Thoughts** : Tensorflow is a magic.
 One line of code can do all the back propagation...

 **Link of Work:**  [Tensorflow](https://github.com/reisd/100daysMLChallenge/tree/master/Day%2012%20-%20TensorFlow)

+## Day 13 : Jul 21 , 2018

+**Today's Progress** : I watched all the videos week 2 of class 3 and finished the quiz.

+**Thoughts** : I think this class quite useful when I start to apply NN to real life.
+And it is a good summary of things I learned before and how it is related together.

+**Link of Work:**  Personal Ever notebook